 3. Street barricades shall be installed on all dead end streets and as necessary during construction to maintain job safety.
 Any damage caused to existing pavement, curbs, sidewalks, ramps, etc., shall be repaired by the contractor to the satisfaction of the City prior to acceptance of the on June 14, 2023 the pavement sections were designed accordingly.
-The pavement sections are to be constructed as follows: N/A Density testing of compacted subgrade material, first course and second course compacted base, shall be made at 500 foot intervals.
-8. All density testing is the responsibility of the owner or contractor and shall be witnessed by the City of Cedar Park's project representative.
+The pavement sections are to be constructed as follows: N/A

+At intersections, which have valley drainage, the crown to the intersecting street will be culminated at a distance of 40 ft. from the intersecting curb line unless otherwise noted.
+The subgrade material was tested by the City of Cedar Park's project representative.
 The contractor is to notify the City 48 hours prior to scheduled density testing 9.
 Traffic control signs and pavement markings shall be in accordance with the Texas Manual on Uniform Traffic Control Devices and installed as directed by the City of Cedar Park prior to City acceptance of the Subdivision 10.
 Slope of natural ground adjacent to the right-of-way shall not exceed 3:1.
 If a 3:1 slope is not possible, a retaining wall or some other form of slope protection approved by the City shall be placed in a location acceptable to the City.
 11. The City, engineer, contractor, and a representative from the asphalt testing lab shall attend a pre-paving conference prior to the start of HMAC paving.
 The contractor shall give the City a minimum of 48 hours notice prior to this meeting (512-401-5000).
 12. Any re-testing of the asphalt pavement shall be conducted under the supervision of the engineer and the City of Cedar Park.
 Re-testing of the asphalt pavement shall be limited to one retest per project.
 13. All pavement markings and signage shall comply with MUTCD standards.
 Street name letter sizing shall be in accordance with MUTCDTable2D-2.Pavement markings shall be thermoplastic unless otherwise noted.
 14. All street name signs shall be high intensity retro grade.